 The library and most distributed computing facilities are open seven days per week and for evening hours during the fall and spring semesters.
 The computing center is open 24 hours during fall and spring.
 During final exams, the Fairchild-Martindale Library is open round the clock.
 For most of these hours, the LTS Help Desk provides library and technology assistance to the Lehigh community via walk-up, phone, email, and chat.
 The Help Desk is the starting point for requesting help with computing, networking, software, library research, and more.

-The STARS Team (Student Technology and Repair) serves as a technology consultant for Lehigh students.
-The team consists of a full-time staff person and 30 student Technology Consultants who are trained to assist with a variety technology-related problems.
-The Program staffs a service area known as the STAR Desk where students can drop off their computers to have problems worked on.
-Some of the major types of assistance provided include: Virus/malware removal, hardware troubleshooting, data recovery, network connection issues and fixing operating system problems.
+The STARS Team (Student Technology and Repair Services) provides technical consulting for Lehigh students.
+The team staffs a service area known as the STARS Desk where students can drop off their computers to receive technical support, troubleshooting, and consultation services.
+The team includes a full-time staff member/manager and twenty student Technology Consultants who are trained to assist with a variety technology-related problems.
+Types of assistance provided include: Virus/malware removal, hardware troubleshooting and repair, data recovery, network connection issues, and fixing operating system problems.

 Each semester Library and Technology Services offers an extensive program of seminars and course-based instructional sessions for students.
-Attendees learn how to use software applications, library resources, and the Web-authoring tools.
-LTS professionals work closely with faculty to integrate library, computing and media resources into the curriculum.
-They facilitate the use of course management software, online courses of various kinds, and course projects in a wide range of disciplines using interactive Web sites created by faculty and students.
+Attendees learn how to use software applications, library resources, and web-authoring tools.
+LTS professionals work closely with faculty to integrate library, computing, and media resources into the curriculum.
+They facilitate the use of course management software, online courses of various kinds, and course projects in a wide range of disciplines using interactive websites created by faculty and students.

 Through seminars and policies on the use of print and electronic resources, students are also taught computer and information ethics and safe computing practices.